cabforum/smime/SBR.md

 The CA SHALL record at least the following events:

-1. CA certificate and key lifecycle events, including:
+1. CA Certificate and key lifecycle events, including:
    1. Key generation, backup, storage, recovery, archival, and destruction;
    2. Certificate requests, renewal, and re-key requests, and revocation;
    3. Approval and rejection of Certificate Requests;